CDL926666/1_TIBS/zongjie.md

 **2. Strengthen Oversight and Accountability Mechanisms**

-Organizations can set up independent ethics review boards to supervise the design and operation of AI projects and stop bias from being ignored.
+Organizations can set up independent ethics review boards to oversight the design and operation of AI projects and stop bias from being ignored.
 Google once formed an external advisory board as an example.
-Cathy O’Neil believes algorithms must face outside compulsory audits so that stakeholders can take part in oversight.
+Cathy O’Neil believes algorithms must face outside must audits so that stakeholders can take part in oversight.

 ---

 **3. Transparent Feedback and Continuous Improvement**

-There should be anonymous reporting and open internal feedback channels to encourage staff to report possible risks.
+There should be nameless reporting and open internal feedback channels to encourage staff to report possible risks.
 Regular team reviews and risk assessment meetings can promote transparent discussion and help find and fix hidden problems.

 ---

 **4. Technical and Process Governance**

 Use bias detection tools such as IBM AI Fairness 360 to check model fairness and transparency regularly.
 Manage and record all versions throughout the process to help trace and fix bias.
-Algorithm transparency and explainability are keys to eliminating destructive bias (O’Neil, 2016).
+Algorithm transparency and explainability are keys to clear up destructive bias (O’Neil, 2016).

 ---

 **5. Diversity and Interdisciplinary Collaboration**

 Teams should be diverse in gender, race, and professional background to reduce unconscious bias from a single perspective.
-For example, Facebook carries out diversity hiring to reduce algorithm risks.
+For example, Facebook execute diversity hiring to reduce algorithm risks.
 Bringing in ethicists, sociologists, and other non-technical experts helps to review from many angles.

 ---